 If there’s one thing all parents are likely to agree on it’s that tiny baby clothes are ridiculously cute.

 The answer will come down to a range of factors including their birth size and weight, rate of growth, style of clothes and the clothing brand.

 On average newborn clothes last 3-6 weeks from birth, but in some cases this may be much shorter, and if your baby has particularly long limbs or torso, they may even skip this type of clothing completely.

 How Long Do Babies Wear Newborn Clothes?

 There is no one-size-fits-all when it comes to how long your baby will wear any sort of clothing.

 Some of the key factors that determine the answer include:

 Full Term vs Premature

-If your baby is born preterm like my daughter was (preterm is defined as before 37 weeks, they may not actually fit newborn clothing at first.
+If your baby is born preterm like my daughter was (preterm is defined as before 37 weeks), they may not actually fit newborn clothing at first.